Child support in the United States: Uniform Interstate Family Support Act of 1992 (UIFSA)

 In 1992, NCCUSL completely revised and replaced URESA and RURESA with the Uniform Interstate Family Support Act (UIFSA) to correct the problem of multiple orders.
 UIFSA corrected this problem by providing that only one state would possess the power to make or modify child support at any one time ("continuing exclusive jurisdiction").
 The state with continuous exclusive jurisdiction would use its own child support guidelines.
 Thus, if the child or either one of the parents remained in the original state, then that state retained jurisdiction and only that state could modify the support order.
 Only if both parents and the child left the state could another state assume child support jurisdiction (although any state could enforce the original state's order, regardless of residence of parent or child).

 In 1996, NCCUSL revised UIFSA and the United States Congress passed the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), which required that all states adopt the 1996 version of UIFSA.
 In 2001, NCCUSL adopted additional amendments to UIFSA.
 As of 2011, only a few states had adopted the 2001 amendments.

-In 2008 UIFSA was revised to allow implementation of the Hague Maintenance Convention which ensures a uniform policy amongst countries and a way to organize child support issues globally.
+In 2008, UIFSA was revised to allow implementation of the Hague Maintenance Convention which ensures a uniform policy amongst countries and a way to organize child support issues globally.
 Critically, orders are recognized and enforced between parties to the convention.
 After the federal government made implementation of the 2008 version a requirement for federal child support system funding, it was adopted in all states.
-It entered into force on 1 January 2017.
 The Convention entered into force in the United States on 1 January 2017.

 UIFSA consists of five main parts: General Provisions, Establishing a Support Order, Enforcing a Support Order, Modifying a Support Order, and Parentage.